mmis1000/vue-dnd/docs/src/guide/drag-between-container.md

 # Dragging between containers

 The vue dnd didn't manipulate the dom or data by itself.
-It is just a command channel that send message between components.
+It is just a command channel that sends messages between components.

-In order to actually drag item between containers, you need to change the data by yourself.
+In order to actually drag items between containers, you need to change the data by yourself.

-## Label the container with id
+## Label the container with an id

-In order to drag item between containers, container need to have a identifier so you know where the item was dragged into.
+In order to drag an item between containers, the container needs to have an identifier so you know where the item was dragged into.

 ```html{12-17}
 <!-- Box.vue -->